How to get sick pay

 - demand that you tell them you’re sick by a certain time of day

 - make you contact them more than once a week

-- make you get a doctor’s note before you've been sick for 8 days
+- make you get a doctor’s note until you’ve been sick for more than 7 days

 - refuse to let someone else tell them you’re sick, for example if you’re too ill to get in touch yourself

 If your employer refuses to pay your SSP because of any of these reasons, you can take steps to get paid.

 If you’re sick for more than 7 days you should get a fit note.

 You can get a fit note from the following healthcare professionals:

 - a GP or a doctor at a hospital